isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 <p></p>
 </td>
 <td rowspan="1" colspan="1">
+<p><strong><a href="https://www.rp.edu.sg/" rel="noopener nofollow" target="_blank">Republic Polytechnic</a> </strong>will
-<p>Republic Polytechnic's booth will showcase their efforts in horseshoe
+showcase their efforts in horseshoe crab conservation over the past decade.
-crab conservation over the past decade.
-There will also be displays of other biodiversity projects that the diploma has worked on in recent years.</p>
+There will also be displays of other biodiversity projects that they have worked on in recent years.</p>
 </td>
 </tr>
 <tr>